 Filipinos are fun-loving people!
 It’s not unusual for them to celebrate almost every life’s milestones, even the smallest ones.
 Parties are typically loaded with various kinds of foods enough for all the guests and even their takeaways popularly referred to by the locals as “bring home”.
 Pinoy parties are even made more fun with party games.

-Below is a list of the 10 most played traditional Filipino Games.
+You can check our Funny Pinoy Games or see below for a list of the 10 most played traditional Filipino Games.

 1 | Trip to Jerusalem

 Trip to Jerusalem can be played both indoors and outdoors best played by two or more people.

 The game is played by arranging chairs in a circle.
 The number of chairs should be one less than the number of players.
 So if there are 10 players, there should be 9 chairs.
 When the music starts, the players should dance while going around the chairs.
 Each player must take a seat as soon as the music stops.
 The one who wasn’t able to get a seat is eliminated.
 A chair is then removed until there’s only one left for two players to fight for.
 The player who gets the last chair wins.

 Longest Line is best played in a wide space and by at least two teams.